TahaScripts/simbie-health-submission/README.md

 Database is also updated with a few role policies and additional tables.

+Note: the only real bugs I've seen are on live-updating of chat messages from database.
+The updates are triggered, I just have to optimize the client-side state variables and triggering React's re-render lifecycle.
+Please refresh if a chat doesn't seem to update.

 ## Project Details

 **Frontend packages:** NextJS, NextUI, React, Supabase-Auth-Helpers